Backlundt/blog/qndes-diary/docs/index.md

 # Welcome to my blog

-This is the plae where i share thoughts
+This is the plae where i share thoughts.

+let's see how fast the updates work